skiptheviking/skiptheviking.github.io/content/blog/contact/index.md

 20k per year?
 Would you be willing to spend 5k to get it in production?
 You get a deliverable for a fixed price and I get to leverage my industry knowledge to build it for you as efficiently as possibly.
 We all win.
 This only works if your requirements are clear (or at least mostly clear - in software requirements ALWAYS evolve).
 We can talk more about this.
-But send me an email and let's see if we can come up with a good arrangement!
+But send me an email and let's see if we can come up with a arrangement